lvl3/ansible-skeleton/README.md

 See [Ansible best practises](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#directory-layout) for more information.

 ## What is included
-- Folder structure and placeholder files.
+- Folder structures and placeholder files.
-- Working example role.
+- Example role
-- Example inventories for multiple environments.
+- Inventories for multiple environments.
-- Vagrantfile for running a virtual machine locally.
-See [Vagrant-README](inventories/vagrant/) for more information.

 ## Running example-playbook
 To run the example-playbook against a running vagrant machine.
 Run this command in the root-directory of the project.